The Journey

 Our Story.

 The Greater World community is a subdivision of off-grid housing based on the premise of a more sustainable and ecologically sound way of living.
-While our homes represent and demonstrate a number of ways that humans can live more sustainably and closer to Nature while free from reliance on centralized control grids, our governance represents anything but that.
-For decades now, the community has been plagued and divided by the hierarchical structure of a traditional HOA that was never agreed to but imposed upon the community by its founder.
-Like most hierarchical structures (and many if not most HOAs), the power granted to this organization has been abused through favoring the influence and interests of a few while dismissing those who offer alternatives (while also appropriating their ideas to serve and bolster the toxic organization and toxic personalities within) and even punishing those who’ve challenged the structure with liens against their homes and various other forms of harassment and intimidation.
+While our homes represent and do demonstrate a number of ways humans can live more autonomously and closer with Nature, our governance represents anything but that.
+For decades now, the community has been plagued and divided by the hierarchical structure of a traditional HOA that was never agreed to but imposed upon the community by its founder/developer.
+Like most hierarchical structures, the power granted to this organization of his making has been abused through favoring the interests of a few while punishing those who’ve challenged the GW HOA (and the developer specifically) with liens against their homes along with various other forms of harassment and intimidation.

 Our Challenge(s).